HCV-TARGET- Hepatitis C Therapeutic Registry and Research Network

 Lead Scientists at UCSF

-Co-Director, Clinical and Translational Science Institute (CTSI)-Comprehensive Mentoring Program My research focuses on natural history of chronic viral hepatitis (hepatitis B and hepatitis C), novel treatments for viral hepatitis, health services/health disparity in viral hepatitis, and evaluation of metabolic abnormalities and pathophysiology of diabetes within the context of hepatitis C and B.
+Co-Director, Clinical and Translational Science Institute (CTSI)-Comprehensive Mentoring Program My research focuses on natural history of chronic viral hepatitis (hepatitis B and hepatitis C), Alcohol-induced liver injury and pathogenesis of alcoholic and non-alcoholic fatty liver disease, novel treatments for viral hepatitis and fatty liver disease, health services/health di…

-Professor, Medicine.
-Authored (or co-authored) 233 research publications
+Professor Emeritus, Medicine.
+Authored (or co-authored) 263 research publications

 - accepting new patients